andrewjherbert/EDSAC-Emulator/README.md

 Based on Lee Wittenberg's emulator from Computer Conservation Society web site.

-Extended with features of use to memebrs of the EDSAC Replica Project at the UK National Museum of Computing:
+Extended with features of use to members of the EDSAC Replica Project at the UK National Museum of Computing:

   -b -- option to load store with a binary file  (simulates SSI unit upload)